uniswapfoundation/v4-by-example/src/pages/hooks/msg-sender/index.md

 - Tradeoff: Routing, quoters, and user interfaces will need to be aware of this non-standard parameter. `hookData` breaks generic/conventional paths

-    - Additionally, it's possible to spoof the "`msg.sender` by manually providing an arbitrary address
+    - Additionally, it's possible to spoof the `msg.sender` by manually providing an arbitrary address

 ---